-- 5. Please specify any additional conditions with which dog breeders should comply: - 6.
-On what grounds do you believe a local government could cancel a dog breeder registration?
+- 6. On what grounds do you believe a local government could cancel a dog breeder registration?

-- ∑ The dog breeder is convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law - Example 2 Failing to provide their dog owner number on the microchips of the puppies that they breed - Failing to provide their dog owner number when advertising or transferring a dog - ☑ Keeping more than the approved number of dogs on the premises
+- □ The dog breeder is convicted of an offence under Australian Consumer Law in relation to dogs they have sold or transferred - $oxed{\boxtimes}$ Failing to provide their dog owner number on the microchips of the puppies that they breed - ☐ Failing to provide their dog owner number when advertising or transferring a dog - ⊠ Keeping more than the approved number of dogs on the premises - Other - please specify: